Staff

 George Marinakis, Ph.D., Executive Director (DePaul University, 1988)

 Dr. George Marinakis obtained his doctorate in child clinical psychology at DePaul University in Chicago, where he worked in the college counseling program and in the community mental health center with inner city youth and families.
 As part of his training, he completed his pre-doctoral internship at Kennedy Memorial Hospital for Children in Brighton.
 Dr. Marinakis then worked as a child-family therapist and program evaluation consultant on the Cognitive-Behavioral Inpatient Program of the hospital, which was renamed Franciscan Children’s Hospital.
 In 1991, he founded The Triumph Center and later expanded the program with Dr. Jeffrey Colucci.
 As the Executive Director of The Triumph Center, Dr. Marinakis works closely with children, adolescents, and young adults as a consultant, therapist, social skills group leader and supervisor of Camp Triumph.
-Dr. Marinakis is also the Director of Clinical Services and Director of Training for graduate and post-doctoral training.
+Dr. Marinakis is also the Executive Director of the Triumph Center.
 As a supervisor, he has enjoyed training graduate students in counseling, consultation, and sport psychology.
 He specializes in a number of areas, including autism spectrum disorder, ADHD, social skills training, bullying prevention, school inclusion, program evaluation, and transition to young adulthood.
 Dr. Marinakis has been a guest speaker on a range of topics and currently consults to various public and private therapeutic schools in the greater Boston area.

 View Dr. Marinakis’s Curriculum Vitae here